TheGP/s3driver/README.md

 # Features

-* Upload: Upload files and directories to AWS S3.
+* Upload: Upload files and directories to S3.
-* Download: Download files and directories from AWS S3.
+* Download: Download files and directories from S3.
-* Delete: Delete files and directories from AWS S3.
+* Delete: Delete files and directories from S3.
 * List: List objects in an S3 directory with optional metadata.

 # Installation